ennocramer/monad-dijkstra/README.md

 terms of the `Alternative` and `MonadPlus` type classes and a `cost` function.

-The `runSearchT` function concurrently and lazily evaluates all alternative computations, returning non-empty solutions in order of increasing cost.
-When forcing only the head of the result list, the monad performs the minimal amount of work necessary to guarantee the optimal solution, i.e. with the least cost, is returned first.
+The `runSearch` function lazily evaluates all alternative computations, returning non-empty solutions in order of increasing cost.
+When forcing only the head of the result list, the function performs the minimal amount of work necessary to guarantee the optimal solution, i.e. with the least cost, is returned first.

+The `runSearchT` function will also evaluate all alternatice computations in order of increasing cost, but the resulting list will likely not be lazy, depending bind operation of the underlying monad.
+The `collapse` function can be used to terminate the search when all interesting solutions have been found.

 ## Computational Cost